dynacondev/boost.rules.tools/README.md

 - Boost Version Changes - Working on automatically determining dependencies for all modules.
 Initial version based on [boostdep-report](https://github.com/pdimov/boostdep-report)
 - Windows Support - Not yet tested
 - Patching function - Tidy up for readability
-- Bump Modules function - Implement multithreading similar to other functions
+- Multithreading - Currently implemented on download and repo initialization, a few more functions need implementation

 ## 👋 Hey You!